The Incyclorotator: A Unique Case of Self-Induced Myopia and Monocular Diplopia |

 The phenomenon of spherical aberration and its relation to lens shape is supported by a number of researchers who have reported highly unusual changes in the shape of the accommodating lens, particularly the anterior aspect.

-and a marked increase in the depth of the anterior chamber...On observation of the eye from the side during iris-bulge, the central portion of the lens appeared to become conoidal and to
+the depth of the anterior chamber...On observation of the eye from the

 move forward into the anterior chamber."